Skip to main content

-Outsourcing is a subset of delegation, so I recommend you go back and read that article if you didn’t already because this one is going to build on what we covered there.
+Outsourcing is a subset of delegation, so I recommend you go back and read that article if you haven’t already because this one will build on what we covered there.

 They don’t have anyone to delegate to because they think they can’t afford to hire someone to help them (emphasis on the word “think”)

-First let’s remember the key mantra that should rule all of your workload management: you should only be doing work that requires a law license to perform.
-And if you have other lawyers to delegate work to, then you should only do the stuff that requires your extensive experience.
+First, let’s remember the key mantra that should rule all of your workload management: you should only be doing work that requires a law license to perform.
+And if you have other lawyers to delegate work to, you should only do the stuff that requires extensive experience.

 Maybe not.